becomingbabyman/cause/README.md

 > An EDN-like CRDT (Causal Tree) for Clojure(Script) that automatically tracks history and resolves conflicts.
 This implementation takes a lot of cues from [Data Laced with History](http://archagon.net/blog/2018/03/24/data-laced-with-history/) and many papers on the topic of CRDTs.

+## How it Works

+- Causal collections (lists, maps) are made of nodes
+  - `node` - a triplet made of `[id cause value]`
+    - `id` - an easily sortable triplet of `[lamport-ts site-id tx-index]`
+      - `lamport-ts` - a logical clock incremented on every transaction.
+A natural int counter starting at `0`.
+      - `site-id` - a random uid that represents a location (your computer, my computer)
+      - `tx-index` - the order within a transaction.
+A natural int counter that is reset to `0` at the start of every transaction.
+        - A transaction is when both `lamport-ts` and `site-id` are the same for multiple nodes.
+Then `tx-index` serves as the tie breaker
+      - sorting ids
+        - first on logical time `lamport-ts`
+        - if multiple times collide they are sorted on location `site-id`
+        - if multiple nodes are inserted at the same time on the same machine that's a transaction and `tx-index` is used keep them unique and ordered
+    - `cause` - the identifier that "caused" a node
+      - in a list `cause` is the `id` of the preceding node, creating a linked list
+      - in a map `cause` is the `key`
+    - `value` is whatever you set it to, a string, a keyword, another causal collection
+      - since causal collections are append only, if you want to delete (hide) a value you must append a `cause/hide` value.
+This is non destructive and enables synchronization and time travel.

+Nodes are all you need.
+From an unordered pile of nodes we can consistently weave (order) them every time.
+Nodes are also unique so we can deduplicate them across a chatty network.
+And they include complete history information: time = `lamport-ts`, who = `site-id`, transaction = `lamport-ts` and `site-id`, tx order = `tx-index`.
+They do not include wall clock time, but they do have everything needed for infinite undo / redo as well as version control and blame tracking.

+Cause trades a constant increase in spacial complexity for all the properties above.
+Lists are the most complicated to keep sorted and suffer from a linearly increasing time complexity on both reads and writes.
+Fortunately transacting contiguous sequences is O(n + m) and not O(n * m), so operations like pasting a large sequence stays linear.

+## Installation

+The API and data structures have no guarantee of stability until 0.1.0 is published ([See Roadmap](https://github.com/smothers/cause#roadmap)).

+If you want to try this pre-release code that will likely change you can use [git deps](https://www.clojure.org/news/2018/01/05/git-deps).

 ## Development

 #### Test CLJ